Quick Facts about Incontinence

 Prevention and Management

 There are many natural ways to enhance bladder control, such as bladder training and pelvic floor exercises.
 Not only can pelvic floor exercises improve bladder control, but they can also support sexual health and pleasure.
 Strengthening these muscles can physically support the bladder and help counter incontinence.

-There is no single way to avert natural hormonal processes and, similarly, there is no means of completely preventing incontinence.
-However, there are a few steps that a woman can take to decrease her chances of developing this condition, or to minimize the severity or frequency of incontinent episodes.
+There is no single way to avert natural hormonal processes, and, similarly, there is no means of completely preventing incontinence.
+However, there are a few steps that a woman can take to decrease her chances of developing this condition, or to minimize the severity or frequency of incontinence episodes.

 Alternative Management Tips for Incontinence